Are you planning your next trip and you’re wondering how can you spend 4 days in Malta without a car? I’ve got you covered!

 - 1 day in Malta: With so little time on the island my recommendation is to limit yourself to visiting the capital Valletta, and the 3 cities: Vittoriosa, Senglea, and Cospicua.
 If you only wish to see one of the cities, then I’d recommend Vittoriosa (Birgu).
 I found it the most charming out of the three.

-- Malta 2 day itinerary: Spending 2 full days in Malta will allow you to visit some extra sights, apart from Valletta and the 3 cities.
+- 2 days in Malta: Spending 2 full days in Malta will allow you to visit some extra sights, apart from Valletta and the 3 cities.
 You can choose between a day trip to Gozo, seeing Popeye’s village, or Mdina with Rabat.
-I’s suggest the 3rd option.
+I’d suggest the 3rd option.

 - 3 days in Malta: With 3 days to spare in Malta, you can visit the capital, Mdina and Rabat, and either spend a day on Gozo or at the beach, depending on the time you are traveling to the island.

-The perfect Malta 4 Day Itinerary for first-timers (no car)
+The perfect Malta 4 Day Itinerary for first-timers (no car required)

 Spending 4 full days in Malta is the perfect amount of time for first-timers.
 You will be able to explore most of what the island has to offer while leaving a little something for future exploring.

 Valletta is the capital of Malta and it’s known for its fascinating history and stunning architecture.
-It is fairly small and can be explored on foot in just a few hours.
-Make sure to visit the Upper and Lower Barrakka Gardens and admire the beautiful and colorful Maltese balconies.
+It is fairly small and can be explored on foot in just a few hours either with a walking tour or on your own.

 However, I felt the view is better from the gardens and you can still donate if you wish to, even if you didn’t choose to go down.